jrfinkbeiner/graphcore_snn/custom_dyn_dense_sparse_matmul/README.md

 ### Restrictive Choices

 1. We restrict ourselves to a maximum number of non-zero elements.
 This number determines the amount of memory that has to be allocated (irrespective of the actual number of non-zero elements) for the sparse vector.
 2. Only non-zero elements in the sparse vector have non-zero gradients: The gradient tensor of the loss with respect to the sparse vector has the same size as the sparse vector itself.
-This may seem as an arbitrary limitation, but it is motivated but prior work on spiking neural networks.
+This may seem as an arbitrary limitation, but it is motivated by prior work on spiking neural networks.

 ### Memory Allocation and other Optimizations